 MyCourses itself is accessible.
 Our vendor, D2L, provides documentation on the current status of their platform and their roadmap for enhancing accessibility.
 The HTML Editor within MyCourses provides a built-in accessibility checker to help ensure that the content you add to the system is accessible.
 The HTML Templates found within the HTML Editor can also help to address accessibility and enhance the content viewing experience when viewed on mobile devices.
 The Quiz Tool offers features that allow you to provide accommodations on a quiz.
 The Classlist also offers an feature to set course-wide (global) accommodations for students.

-MyCourses also provides, Ally, which evaluates the accessibility of your Word, PowerPoint, PDF, and HTML files and provides you with recommendations and instructions for remediating content.
-Ally also offers students the option to obtain alternate formats for content.
-The Microsoft Office Products include accessibility checkers that you can use prior to uploading files to MyCourses.
+MyCourses also provides Panorama, which evaluates the accessibility of your Word, PowerPoint, PDF, and HTML files and provides you with recommendations, instructions for remediating content, and quick fixes.
+Panorama also offers students the option to obtain alternate formats for content.
+The Microsoft Office Products include accessibility checkers that you can use before uploading files to MyCourses.

 Beyond accessibility, you may want to consider using Universal Design Principles (UDL) when designing your course.
 These principles go beyond the mechanics of what might need to be done to make course content accessible and includes recommendations for offering content in multiple formats and multiple ways to assess student learning.